 What about with regards to mecha in motion as animation?

 The “mecha in motion” aspect of animation is nice.
-Especially in scenes where they do a variety of movements, I feel incredibly envious, as there are limits to what they can do in manga.
+Especially in scenes where they do a variety of movements, I feel incredibly envious, as there are limits to what they can do in comics.

 It is, actually.